dappnode/DAppNodePackage-alephium/GETTING_STARTED.md

  - **Miner API**: http://alephium.alephium.dappnode:10973

 🛠️**Troubleshooting**🛠️
-If your Destkop Wallet can't access your node, make sure your router has the following ports open:
+ - If your Destkop Wallet can't access your node, make sure your router has the following ports open:
 **Ports**: Expose 9973 (TCP and UDP)
+ - Most of the versions could migrate smoothly, but sometimes it's necessary to introduce breaking changes in the explorer-backend.
+To resync, remove the **Postgres Data** volume (only Postgres Data) in the section below ⬇️